Transparent Networks for Multivariate Time Series: Visualizations

-\textbf{Local time-dependent feature contribution:} \figureautorefname~\ref{fig:local_rainfall2} shows the local time-dependent feature contributions.
+Figure~\ref{fig:local_rainfall2} shows the local time-dependent feature contributions.
 All features exhibit patterns similar to the local time-independent contributions.
 However, we found that \textit{Avg.
 Temperature} and \textit{Min Temperature} have time lags between feature values and contributions.